Fryingpannn/RiskWarzone_Game/doc/maploader.md

 **Part 2 Requirements**
 - Map loader can read any Domination map file.
 - Map loader creates a map object as a graph data structure (see Part 1).
-- Map loader should be ableto read any text file (even invalid ones).
+- Map loader should be able to read any text file (even invalid ones).
 - Driver reads many different map files, creates a graph object for the valid ones and rejects the invalid ones.

 **Project Requirements**